 What if there is no hallmark at all?

 A missing hallmark does not mean an item is not gold or silver.
-Plenty of genuine precious-metal items are unmarked:
+Plenty of genuine precious-metal items carry no stamp at all, including gold crowns, bridges and inlays, which are cast from dental alloy, never sent for hallmarking, and perfectly legal to sell.
+The usual reasons a piece is unmarked:

-- Pieces made below the legal hallmarking weight threshold, very light gold items in particular are often exempt.
+• Pieces made below the legal hallmarking weight threshold, very light gold items in particular are often exempt.
+The exemption weights and the full UK hallmarking notice set the thresholds out: 1 gram for gold, 7.78 grams for silver, 0.5 grams for platinum.

 This is exactly why GoldPaid tests every item by XRF spectrometry rather than relying on the stamp.
 XRF reads the actual metal composition.
 It confirms whether something is gold, what carat it is, and whether it is solid or plated, with no acid, no scratching and no guesswork.
 You can read more on XRF testing explained.

-Why the hallmark is a guide, not the final word
+Why is the hallmark a guide and not the final word?

 A hallmark is a maker’s declaration of intended purity.
 The real metal content of a finished, worn piece can differ:

-- Request a prepaid Royal Mail label.
+• Request a prepaid Royal Mail label.
 We send a free Royal Mail Special Delivery label, tracked and signed for.
-Your parcel is insured up to £2,500 via Royal Mail Special Delivery.
+Your parcel travels on Royal Mail Special Delivery, and Royal Mail cover may be available up to £2,500 depending on the postal method and cover level used.
 No printer?
 We send a QR code for the Post Office counter.

 Some marks look reassuring but do not mean solid precious metal.
 It helps to recognise them before you decide what to post: